 128 (was 127) bitstreams of 57 (was 56) identified categories have been cross-checked and uploaded.

-The AHG activities were reportedly on schedule with the preliminary timeline shown in section 2.
+The AHG activities were reportedly on schedule with the current planned timeline.

 As agreed during the 27th JVET meeting, the regeneration of HRD_A_Fujitsu_3 to avoid CPB underflow had been reported in JVET-AA1004 in the “Errata items for VVC conformance” section.
 It has also been noted that, as per ISO CS staff request, a version of the regenerated package (HRD_A_Fujitsu_4.zip) with removed company names from filenames and removed email addresses from text file descriptions will have to be generated.